Skip to main content

 About JCAT:

-Qualifying Criteria: To get call for interview & portfolio, you must score 50% marks in JCAT Part A.
+Qualifying Criteria: To get a call for an interview & portfolio, you must score 50% marks in JCAT Part A.

 Part A: Total Marks- 100- Duration 2 Hours